Transportation

 How are we doing?

-Colorado Springs’ Bike Score® is 45 out of 100 as of March 2022.
+Colorado Springs’ Bike Score® is 45 out of 100 as of August 2024.
 Scores between 0 and 49 are considered “somewhat bikeable” with minimum bike infrastructure.
 Colorado Springs ranks 6th of 6 peer communities for bikeability.
 Boulder had the highest Bike Score at 86.
-Colorado Springs Bike Score® has improved by 3 points since 2018.9
+Colorado Springs’ Bike Score® has improved by 3 points since 2018.9

 Potential Steps